makiftutuncu/effect/README.md

 # effect
-A simple, home-made functional effect system with powerful errors
+A basic, home-made functional effect system with powerful errors